berkealgul/ros2-octomap-depth-mapping/README.md

 To learn more about cuda device compatibility [look at this link](https://docs.nvidia.com/deploy/cuda-compatibility/index.html)

 ## Distance Function
 Every raw depth value in input image needs to be converted into meters before processing further.
-In this package this is done at `depth_to_meters` funtion at
+In this package, this is done at `depth_to_meters` function at
 [depth_conversions.hpp](https://github.com/berkealgul/ros2-octomap-depth-mapping/blob/master/include/depth_conversions.hpp) file.
-It it developed according to Kinect v2 depth camera, thus you may need to change this function(or cuda function) for the data model you have.
+It it developed according to Kinect v2 depth camera, thus you may need to change this function(or cuda function) for the sensor model you have.

 ```cpp
 inline double depth_to_meters(ushort raw_depth)